piroor/tweetbot.sh/README.md

    * 1st argument: the ID of the tweet to be retweeted.
  * Example
    * `rt 0123456`

+#### `search-result`: treats the given tweet as a search result.

+ * Parameters
+   * 1st argument: the ID of the tweet to be processed as a new search result.
+ * Example
+   * `search-result 0123456`

+When you realized that there is a tweet which should be tracked as a search result but actually not processed, you'll hope to add new response keywords and the existing tweet is processed as a new search result.
+This command just does it.
+Note that the feature possibly process the tweet multiple times.

 #### `run`: executes user defined commands.